nuagenetworks/vspkdoc/_sources/v6/nunsredundantgatewaygroup.rst.txt

 - ``description``: Description of the Redundancy Group

+- ``threat_prevention_enabled``: Indicates if Threat Prevention is enabled on this Redundancy Group.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

 - ``enterprise_id``: The enterprise associated with this Redundant Group.
 This is a read only attribute